Francesco-75/lindbergh-loader-scripts/README.md

 # Lindbergh Loader v7 Development Script

-This repository contains the **lloader-v7dev.sh** script, a comprehensive automation tool for setting up and building the Lindbergh Loader and its required dependencies on a Debian/Ubuntu-based Linux system.
+This repository contains the **lloader-v7dev.sh** script, a comprehensive automation tool for setting up and building the Lindbergh Loader and its required dependencies on a Ubuntu 22.04.5 based Linux system.

 ## What Does This Script Do?